islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 > This is the **English version** for [the post I wrote in March 2024](/preguntas-y-respuestas-bilbostack-2024) answering several highly interesting questions related to my talk at the BilboStack conference about **Continuous Deployment** (including a lot of product-mindset, eXtreme Programming, and Lean Product Development values, principles and practices).

-> There were really interesting questions related with code freezes, teams in distributed timezones, painful experiences with Git Hooks, async PRs, pairing, parallel changes techniques, technical debt, outside-in TDD, how to deal with deployment coupling between front-back, achieving ISO 27001/SOC2 certifications while practicing continuous deployment, etc.
+> There were questions related with code freezes, teams in distributed timezones, painful experiences with Git Hooks, async PRs, pairing, parallel changes techniques, technical debt, outside-in TDD, how to deal with deployment coupling between front-back, achieving ISO 27001/SOC2 certifications while practicing continuous deployment, etc.

 # Questions and Answers from My Talk at BilboStack 2024